verovm/record-replay/research/README.md

 Therefore, it is recommended to have 32GB RAM for recodring.
 If you want to run without testing faithful replay, use `--skip-check-replay` option.

 Our `geth record-substate` command is based on `geth import` full sync.
-You may want to try different options of `geth import` such as `--db.engine` and `--state.scheme` to improve full sync speed and size.
+You may want to try different options of `geth import` such as `--snapshot`, `--db.engine`, and `--state.scheme` to improve full sync speed and size.